sailpointatx/SailPoint-Partner-Webkit/README.md

 - *colorRequests*        (access requests chart color, hex code)
 - *colorPasswordResets*  (password resets chart color, hex code)
 - *colorCertification*   (certifications chart color, hex code)

+&nbsp;

+## SailPoint Partner Webpage Content Template

+We have provided the same content that is in the HTML documents in Word document form: `SailPoint Partner Webpage Content Template_021721.docx`.
+It also includes image assets and recommended SEO Meta Data for the webpage.